Am I Required to Register as an Employer?

 - Public entities (including state and federal agencies)

 Household Employers who hire household workers can be:

-Once subject, an employer must register with the EDD within 15 days of becoming a subject employer.
+An employer must register with us within 15 days of becoming an employer who has met this requirement.

-- A sole proprietor hires an employee during the month of March at a wage of $75 per month.
-The employer is subject effective April 1 since the employer did not pay the employee over $100 during the first quarter of the year (January-March) but will pay over $100 during the second quarter (April-June).
+- A sole proprietor (employer) hires an employee in March at a wage of $75 per month.
+The employer is required effective April 1 since the employer did not pay the employee over $100 during the first quarter of the year (January-March) but will pay over $100 during the second quarter (April-June).

 - A corporation operates without any employees except for the corporate president.
 The corporation is an employer and is required to register if the corporate president is paid wages of over $100 in a calendar quarter.

 - A two-person partnership operates a business in which each partner draws a salary of $1,000 during the first quarter of the year.
 When one partner goes on vacation, an employee is hired and paid $95 during the quarter.
 The partnership is not required to register as an employer since partnership draws are not considered wages and the employee who was hired did not receive wages of over $100 in the calendar quarter.

 For More Information

 You can learn more about wages, subject wages, and personal income tax wages from the following resources: